kamranahmedse/mondex/readme.md

 ## mondex

-> CLI tool to create and manage MongoDB indexes
+> CLI tool to create and manage MongoDB indexes using code

 ## Installation